linasc3-ai/rave-documentation/02-installation.md

 install.packages(c('rave', 'ravebuiltins', 'ravedash'))
 ```

-Copy and paste the following command into the RStudio console to update RAVE to the latest version (with bug fixes and new features):
+Note that whenever you see a blue ` >` in the bottom left of the console, the entered code has finished running.
+Next, copy and paste the following command into the RStudio console to update RAVE to the latest version (with bug fixes and new features):

 ``` r
 rave::check_dependencies(nightly = TRUE)
 ```

-Execute the following R command to download extra data and templates:
+Finally, execute the following R command to download extra data and templates:

 ``` r
 rave::finalize_installation(upgrade = 'always')
 ```

-This finalizing step will download the following additional parts:
+Note that this step can take a few minutes and will download the following additional parts:

 -   Template brain: (`N27`, `fsaverage`) for group-level electrode template mapping
 -   Demo subject data: for demonstration purposes